mununki/practice-react-hooks/README.md

 );
 ```

-- `useContext(MyContext)` enables to use the context in any component
+- `useContext(MyContext)` enables to use the context in any other components

 ```javascript
 // Header.js